 - Carmel Valley

 You’ll notice a theme with these neighborhoods if you look at a map—they’re all north of downtown San Diego.
-That matches with what most San Diego locals will tell you; the farther north you go, the safer you’ll be.
+That matches what most San Diego locals will tell you; the farther north you go, the safer you’ll be.

 So, Torrey Pines, Solana Beach, Encinitas, Carlsbad, and Oceanside are all cute and safe beach areas north of San Diego.